The UV spectrum is divided into three areas:

 - UV-B, medium wave, 280-315 nm

-is also a part of the natural sunshine on the earth’s surface.
+is also a part of the natural sunshine on the surface of the earth.
 This UV-A radiation causes different photochemical processes.
 It has a perceptible pigmenting – but in praxis no eythematic influence.

 shows both pigmenting and erythematic influence.
 They also form pre-vitamin D. This kind of radiation is mainly used within therapy.